itkSource/lorhammer/README.md

 Lorhammer has been inspired by [Gatling](http://gatling.io/) but for lorawan networks and with distribution in mind.
 One day, lorhammer will become hammer with flavours like lorhammer and resthammer...

-We want to thank [brocaar](https://github.com/brocaar) for his great job on opensourcing his projects, we have been inspired by [brocaar/loraserver](https://github.com/brocaar/loraserver) and particularly [brocaar/lorawan](https://github.com/brocaar/lorawan) witch is used in lorhammer.
+We want to thank [brocaar](https://github.com/brocaar) for his great job on opensourcing his projects, we have been inspired by [brocaar/loraserver](https://github.com/brocaar/loraserver) and particularly [brocaar/lorawan](https://github.com/brocaar/lorawan) which we use in lorhammer.

 ## Links